GMLC-TDC/HELICS/docs/user-guide/value_federates.md

 ### Running co-simulations via helics_cli ###
 To run this simulation, the HELICS team has also developed an application called `helics_cli` (command line interface) which, among other uses, creates a standardized means of launching co-simulations.
+The application can be downloaded from the [helics_cli repository](https://github.com/GMLC-TDC/helics-runner).
+Discussion of how to configure `helics_cli` for a given simulation is discussed in the [section on helics_cli](./helics_cli.md) but for all these examples, the configuration has already been done.
+In this case, that configuration is in the examples folder as "cosim_runner_1a.json" and looks like this:

 ```
 {
     "broker": false,
-    "name":"Example-1a-T-D-Cosimulation-HELICSRunner",
     "federates":[
         {
             "directory":"./Transmission/",